matthewfriedrichs/ComfyUI-ThoughtBubble/README.md

     * **Pan the canvas**: Middle-click (or scroll-wheel click) and drag.
     * **Zoom**: Use the scroll wheel.
 4. By default, the content of the box titled "**output**" will be used to generate the final prompt.
 You can also maximize any other box to use its content as the source instead.
+5.  **Use the Controls Box for Advanced Logic**:
+    * Create a "Controls" box from the creation menu (double-click on the canvas).
+    * Click "+ Add Variable" to create a new variable.
+Give it a unique name, set its behavior (e.g., "Increment"), and provide a starting value.
+    * In any text box, type `i()` or `w()`.
+A dropdown menu will appear, allowing you to link the command to one of your custom variables.
+The variable's behavior will now control the output of that command on each generation.

 ---